HewlettPackard/swarm-learning/docs/ml_algorithm.md

 -   val_data specifies the validation dataset for measuring mean loss.
     It can be either a (x_val, y_val) tuple or a generator.
 This is used when use_adaptive_sync is turned ON.
--   max_peers specifies maximum number of peers used to cap-off participation during sync round.
 -   checkin_model_on_train_end specifies which model to check-in once local model training ends at a node.
-Allowed values: ['inactive', 'snapshot', 'active'] . ???? strings or values?
-Needs explanation.
+Allowed values: ['inactive', 'snapshot', 'active'].

+    Specifies how the current model contributes to swarm network learning once the current model training is completed with all epochs.
+It can be anyone of following three types.
+    - inactive – Model does not contribute any weights to further merge process.
+Models’ node weightage set to 0, so that it will be part of Swarm network learning to considered for minimum peers count but not for weight adjustments.
+It does not check-in any weights to merge process and it also does not consume any weights after merge process.
+    - snapshot – Model snapshots its last batch weights as final weights, that means model freezes with last batch training.
+Model does check-in snapshotted weights to merge process and does not update its weights after merge completion.
+    - active – Model participates in swarm learning process as same as it was doing before its training completed but without local training.
+Model provides last merged weights as check-in weights and consumes weights after merge process to update its local weights.
 -   node_weightage specifies a number between 0-100 to indicate the relative importance of this node compared to others
 -   ml_platform specifies ML platform.
 Allowed values :['TF','KERAS','PYTORCH']
--   node_clique specifies the dot separated clique of this node in the network. ?????
 -   model_name specifies a context-setter for the model being trained.
 Presently being used for naming the sync files.
--   tx_retry_timeout_seconds specifies time to wait before retrying an Ethereum POST transaction.
-Ethereum or block chain to generalize, how to explain this?????
--   max_rv_delay_allowed specifies maximum merge sync rounds a node can be behind by to allow weights check-in during merge.
--   parameter_exponential_decay_exponent specifies the λ value in weight-decay factor e^-(λ*rv_delay) for slow nodes.
-How to explain this???
--   full_quorum_wait_seconds Time to wait for full quorum when quorum size > min_peers.
-Post this Swarm proceeds with available members if min_peers count achieved.
--   mean_losses_window_size specifies count of previous merged val losses to maintain to compare against current loss for next sync interval calculation.
--   nodeId specifies user supplied node id.

  The parameters for this call are keyword-only parameters and therefore, must be named when the function is invoked.